Acceptance and Commitment Therapy in Rehab

 Acceptance and commitment therapy (ACT) is a form of psychotherapy used in the treatment of drug and alcohol treatment.
 Like the name suggests this form of therapy aims to help patients accept that which they cannot change and commit to taking positive action in their lives in areas they can change.
 The aim of this form of therapy is to teach patients to become aware of what ‘life brings’ them and to alter their reaction to reality in positive ways.
 Particularly patients are taught to recognise negative thoughts and emotions and taught ways to positively handle them in ways which do not involve taking drugs or alcohol.
 Cognitive behavioural therapy (CBT) is a close cousin of ACT.
 Whilst CBT teaches patients to alter negative thoughts and feelings, ACT merely encourages patients to notice and accept them.

 The ins-and-outs of Acceptance and Commitment Therapy

-ACT makes use of a concept know as ‘self-as-context’.
-This is your conscious which observes your feelings without actually feeling anything directly.
+ACT makes use of a concept known as ‘self-as-context’.
+This is your consciousness which observes your feelings without actually feeling anything directly.
 ACT uses the ‘self-as-context’ concept to teach patients to observe and come to understand their feelings and thoughts in an objective manner.